--Policy CD-2.5 Strip Development: Discourage strip development along Main Street.
+Policy CD-2.5 Strip Development: Discourage strip development along Main Street and on the Mill Site.

 Strip development is typically characterized by street frontage parking lots serving individual or strips of stores or restaurants.
 It differs from central business districts and shopping centers in that typically there are no provisions for pedestrian access between individual uses, the uses are only one-store deep, the buildings are arranged linearly rather than clustered, and there is no design integration among individual uses.